 Next, there needs to be enough water for fish to pass through the fish ladder.
 Fish cannot pass through the canal- there are 1.75 MM openings in the debris screens that keep out small ‘fry’, or small fish.
 This is a Federal requirement and Casitas works diligently to ensure fish passage at the Diversion.

 Finally, the water must be relatively free of large debris.
 Often, during the high volume river flows such as those experienced during heavy rains, much of the debris washed down is large enough to prevent continuous diversion to the lake and can be harmful to the diversion facility.
 Once the high volume flows begins to recede and debris levels subside, the diversion can remain open so water can continuously make its way to Lake Casitas.

-The National Marine Fisheries Service governs the requirements for fish passage and Casitas is bound to their biological opinion.
+The National Oceanic and Atmospheric Administration's National Marine Fisheries Service governs the requirements for fish passage and Casitas is bound to their biological opinion.
 We must ensure flow for environmental purposes in balance with our need to divert water for storage in the Casitas system.